 Are there fees?

-There’s no fee for each overdraft item we pay or return on your behalf that is $5.00 or less.
+There’s no fee for each overdraft item we pay on your behalf that is $5.00 or less.
 If your Available Balance at the end of the business day is overdrawn by $5.00 or less, a fee will not be charged.